 Japanese Knotweed treatment

-Following one of our surveys, we will select the best Japanese Knotweed management plan dependant on the extent of your knotweed infestation.
-Our specialist team will use the most effective treatment for getting rid of Japanese Knotweed on your property to control the spread.
+Following one of our in-depth surveys, we will select the best management plan dependant on the extent of the infestation.
+Our specialist team will often use a variety of approaches for eliminating the weed, to control the spread on your property.